knin47/Elk-Stack-Project/README.md

 Load balancing ensures that the application will be highly efficient, in addition to restricting traffic to the network.

-What aspect of security do load balancers protect?
+What aspect of security do load balancers protect?<br>
 It helps maximize performance by delegating traffic so the servers are not overloaded which can also prevent DDOS attacks.

 What is the advantage of a jump box?